joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/20/arts/harriet-tubman-cabin.html?searchResultPosition=3

 **Reaction to the Guilty Verdict in Chauvin Trial**\
-`Crowds cheered and chanted George Floyd’s name as the verdict was read out in Minneapolis.`\
+`Crowds cheered and chanted George Floyd’s name outside the Hennepin County Courthouse in Minneapolis.`\
 https://nytimes.com/video/us/100000007718223/chauvin-trial-verdict-reaction-video.html?searchResultPosition=4

 **Biden Is Pushing a Climate Agenda.
 Gina McCarthy Has to Make It Stick.**\